Healthy Peppermint Mocha Latte

 Combine the coffee and almond milk, and microwave until hot.
 You can also use skim milk if desired.
 Wait to add the cocoa powder until after the milk/coffee mixture is hot.
 If added before cooking, it is difficult to stir the cocoa powder into the mixture, and it will be very clumpy.

 Add the sugar, peppermint extract and mocha to the milk!
 Feel free to use Stevia, or another sugar substitute if desired.
-What's great about this recipe is that I only used 1 Tbsp of sugar, and it's still a lot less sugar than a store bought latte.
+What's great about this recipe is that I only used 1 tablespoon of sugar, and it's still a lot less sugar than a store bought latte.
 You can also increase the peppermint extract if a stronger peppermint flavor is desired.

 Skinny Peppermint Mocha Latte Recipe